-Seed Packets – For this project, I bought these seed packets that you can run through your printer and customize.
+- Seed Packets – For this project, I bought these seed packets that you can run through your printer and customize.
 I ordered the craft-colored self-adhesive envelopes because that was all I could find on Amazon, but maybe someone knows of another source for white seed packets.
 Here is the garden seed packet printable template I made up to print on my blank packets.
 I have the document set to 3.5″ x 5″ because that is the setting on my printer but you should be able to adjust accordingly.
 You’ll notice that the packet has a little ticker for each one of the months.
 I also have an indoor or outdoor space for you to mark.
 As you can see below, I forgot to include July on the ones I printed for myself!
 Ha!!
 The template has July included so you should be good to go!

 NOTE: The template I shared was created in Microsoft Word on my iMac and you can edit it to suit your needs.
 I’ve heard some rumblings that the template cuts off when opened on a Microsoft computer.
 I think this template is probably the easiest way for you to manipulate the packets to suit your need.
 You may need to drag the text box slightly so none of the packet wording cuts off.

 - Box – I got this box at Hobby Lobby recently and it works perfectly!
 This box is part of their fall collection, I saw 2 different sizes at our Hobby Lobby, the box I used, is the smaller of the 2.
 Of course, you can use any box that is at least 3.5″ wide, (which is the standard width of seed packets.
 I can fit my entire seed collection in there at this point.
 Next year, I may need to expand.